 Monthly basic salary, gross, rounded, 2018; additional payments may apply.
 Salaries vary according to federal state.

 Postdoctoral researchers at state universities and publicly-funded research institutions are paid in line with the collectively agreed salary scale.
-Their pay grade will depend on their responsibilities and experience.
+Their pay grade will depend on their responsibilities, relevant qualifications and individual experience.

 - Postdoctoral researcher*: 4,300 – 4,400 euros